top of page

 • Routine & emergency maintenance

-• Seasonal service fees (yard, snow removal, pest control, etc.)
+• Seasonal services (yard care, snow removal, pest control)

 Maintenance: The Unseen Expense Every Spokane Homeowner Should Expect